mike0top/GeneratorPasswordOnPythonKivy/README.md

-__I'm still a novice programmer, so please don't judge me harshly.__
+__I'm still a novice programmer, so please don't judge me harshly.For this project, you need to install python kivy__